SetProtocol/STIPS/STIPS/STIP-005.md

    time = seconds since position opened / 86400
    pendingFundingPayment = _positionSize * (AMM market price - Oracle price) *  time
 ```

+If a taker opens a long position and the oracle price is below AMM market, they pay funding fees.
+If the oracle price is above AMM market price, they receive them.
+Funding payments are settled when the trader closes a position, realizing their PNL.
+They are calculated using the  AMM price and the 15 min TWAP oracle price read during settlement.

 Traders settle their pending funding payments whenever they open, modify or close a position.
 For the module's purposes this means funding is credited or debited during issuance, redemption, lever, and delever.